When is the ball a local pessimum for covering?: The case

-Consider the 24 vertices of the Voronoi polytope of $A_3^*$ (the Archimedean truncated octahedron) rotated in such a way that one of them is at $\mathbf{p}$, and denote them as $\mathbf{x}_i$, $i=1,\ldots,24$.
+Consider the 24 vertices of the Voronoi polytope of $A_3^*$ (the Archi\-medean truncated octahedron) rotated in such a way that one of them is at $\mathbf{p}$, and denote them as $\mathbf{x}_i$, $i=1,\ldots,24$.
 There is a unique zonal measure $\mu$ such that for every continuous zonal function $f$

 From the values $\langle\mathbf{p},\mathbf{x}_i\rangle$, $i=1,\ldots,24$, the multiplier coefficients associated with convolution with this measure can be easily calculated (see Ref. \cite{convolutions}).
 It can be easily shown that these coefficients vanish for odd $l$ and are equal to the coefficients $c_l$ of Lemma \ref{lemcl} for even $l$.
-The proof of the following two lemmas is identical to the proofs of Lemmas 3 and 1 of Ref. \cite{kalluspack} respectively.
+The proof of the following two lemmas is identical to the proofs of Lemmas 4 and 2 of Ref. \cite{kalluspack} respectively.
 We denote by $\sigma$ the Lebesgue measure on $S^2$ normalized such that $\sigma(S^2)=1$.

 \begin{lem} Let $\mu$ be the zonal measure described above, let $\Phi$ be the operator of convolution with $\mu$, and let $Z$ be the space, equipped with the $L^1(\sigma)$ norm, of even functions on $S^2$ for which $f_2=0$.
 Then $\Phi$ maps $Z$ to $Z$, and as an operator $Z\to Z$ it is one-to-one, bounded, and has a bounded inverse.\end{lem}